always cold, never hungry

 Take it from someone who last year, was 17 years old 5'9" and 105 lbs., you are too thin.
 When I weighed between 105 and 115 lbs.
 I was ALWAYS cold, anemic, my periods stopped, and I rarely ate more 800 calories a day.
 Your body needs at least 1200 calories a day MINIMUM to maintain healthy bodily function, and that's if you aren't active at all.
 I also know what you mean about appetite.
 I don't have a very large appetite either, or when I am hungry, eat, feel full, but still feel hungry (weird feeling) but I have found a great way to up my calories, restart my appetite (most of the time), and restore my health.
 I hope this helps.

 Every morning I drink 1 - 2 quarts of lemon water (organic lemon peel and a pinch of salt per quart) 1 to 2 hours before breakfast.
-I just sip on it slowly while I do my morning chores, work on last minute homework, and get
+I just sip on it slowly while I do my morning chores, work on last minute homework, and get ready for school.

 This stimulates appetite and rehydrates the body.